 About the laboratory

 Topological insulators (TI) are special kind of materials that behave as insulators in its interior and have conductive surface because of present topological conductive states.
-Interaction between topological insulators and metals is yet unexplored.
-In our laboratory we study crystallographic and functional properties of the interface between TI and metals.
+We are focusing on several chemical-related studies including a chemical and electronic interaction between topological insulators and metal contacts, stability of topological surface state against chemical modifications, defect chemistry of TI etc.

 Computational solid-state chemistry

 Simulations based on density functional theory (DFT) have become an extremely successful tool for describing the ground state properties of a wide range of bulk and more complex form of matter such as nanostructures and interfaces and also for calculation of activation energies of chemical reactions.
 For simulations of optical properties we use the most advanced and accurate approaches based on combination of GW method and Beth-Salpeter equation.
 With methods mentioned above we solve problems like defects on atomic scale in amorphous silicon and oxidation of metal surfaces.

 Hydrogen-generating photocatalytic materials and processes